Bill Clinton: Post-presidency (2001–present)

-Bill Clinton has continued to be active in public life since leaving office in 2001, giving speeches, fundraising, and founding charitable organizations, and has spoken in prime time at every Democratic National Convention.

 Activities until 2008 campaign

 In 2002, Clinton warned that pre-emptive military action against Iraq would have unwelcome consequences, and later claimed to have opposed the Iraq War from the start (though some dispute this).
 In 2005, Clinton criticized the Bush administration for its handling of emissions control, while speaking at the United Nations Climate Change conference in Montreal.

 The William J. Clinton Presidential Center and Park in Little Rock, Arkansas, was dedicated in 2004.
 Clinton released a best-selling autobiography, My Life, in 2004.
+Clinton's official White House portrait, commissioned by the White House Historical Association, was unveiled in June 2004.
+It was painted by Simmie Knox.
 In 2007, he released Giving: How Each of Us Can Change the World, which also became a New York Times Best Seller and garnered positive reviews.

 In the aftermath of the 2004 Asian tsunami, U.N. secretary-general Kofi Annan appointed Clinton to head a relief effort.
 After Hurricane Katrina, Clinton joined with fellow former president George H. W. Bush to establish the Bush-Clinton Tsunami Fund in January 2005, and the Bush-Clinton Katrina Fund in October of that year.
 As part of the tsunami effort, these two ex-presidents appeared in a Super Bowl XXXIX pre-game show, and traveled to the affected areas.
 They also spoke together at the funeral of Boris Yeltsin in April 2007.

 Based on his philanthropic worldview, Clinton created the William J. Clinton Foundation to address issues of global importance.
 This foundation includes the Clinton Foundation HIV and AIDS Initiative (CHAI), which strives to combat that disease, and has worked with the Australian government toward that end.
 The Clinton Global Initiative (CGI), begun by the Clinton Foundation in 2005, attempts to address world problems such as global public health, poverty alleviation and religious and ethnic conflict.
 In 2005, Clinton announced through his foundation an agreement with manufacturers to stop selling sugary drinks in schools.
 Clinton's foundation joined with the Large Cities Climate Leadership Group in 2006 to improve cooperation among those cities, and he met with foreign leaders to promote this initiative.
 The foundation has received donations from many governments all over the world, including Asia and the Middle East.
 In 2008, Foundation director Inder Singh announced deals to reduce the price of anti-malaria drugs by 30 percent in developing nations.
 Clinton also spoke in favor of California Proposition 87 on alternative energy, which was voted down.